ptaranti/masp2-experimento/README.md

 This code instantiates a controlled simulation in order to measure tardiness in muti-agent systems where agent are threads.

-# jadeQuantitative
-This code was developed to load information from csv to a gis database.
 It was part of an experiment described in some papers.
 A full copy of these are avaiable in: https://www.researchgate.net/project/taming-time-tardiness-in-multiagent-based-simulations